We are working on Our World in Data to provide ‘Research and data to make progress against the world’s largest problems’.

 The first chart shows the estimates for the share of the world population living in extreme poverty.
 In 1820 only a tiny elite enjoyed higher standards of living, while the vast majority of people lived in conditions that we would call extreme poverty today.
 Since then the share of extremely poor people fell continuously.
 More and more world regions industrialized and thereby increased productivity which made it possible to lift more people out of poverty: In 1950 two-thirds of the world were living in extreme poverty; in 1981 it was still 42%.
 In 2015 – the last year for which we currently have data – the share of the world population in extreme poverty has fallen below 10%.

 That is a huge achievement, for me as a researcher who focuses on growth and inequality maybe the biggest achievement of all in the last two centuries.
-It is particularly remarkable if we consider that the world population has increased 7-fold over the last two centuries – switch to the ‘Absolute’ view in the visualization below to see the number of people in and out of poverty.
-In a world without economic growth, such an increase in the population would have resulted in less and less income for everyone; A 7-fold increase in the world population would have been enough to drive everyone into extreme poverty.
+It is particularly remarkable if we consider that the world population has increased 7-fold over the last two centuries – switch off the ‘Relative’ toggle in this visualization to see the number of people in and out of poverty.
+In a world without economic growth, a 7-fold increase of the population would have resulted in less and less income for everyone, it would have been enough to drive everyone into extreme poverty.
 Yet, the exact opposite happened.
-In a time of unprecedented population growth our world managed to give more prosperity to more people and to continuously lift more people out of poverty.
+In a time of unprecedented population growth our world managed to give more prosperity to more people and to continuously lift more people out of the worst poverty.

 Increasing productivity was important because it made vital goods and services less scarce: more food, better clothing, and less cramped housing.
 Productivity is the ratio between the output of our work and the input that we put in our work; as productivity increased we benefitted from more output, but also from less input – weekly working hours fell very substantially.

 Economic growth was also important because it changed the relationship between people.
-In the long time in which the world lived in a non-growth world the only way to become better off is if someone else got worse off.
-Your own good luck is your neighbors bad luck.
+In the long time in which the world lived in a non-growth world the only way to become better off was for someone else to get worse off.
+It was a zero-sum economy.
+Your own good luck was your neighbors bad luck.
 Economic growth changed that, growth made it possible that you are better off when others become better off.
-The ingenuity of those that built the technology that increased productivity – the car, the machinery, and communication technology – made some of them very rich and at the same time it increased the productivity and the incomes of others.
+The ingenuity of those that built the technology that increased productivity – modern transportation, production machinery, and communication technology – made some of them very rich and at the same time it increased the productivity and the incomes of others.
 It is hard to overstate how different life in zero-sum and a positive-sum economy are.

 How did the education of the world population change over this period?
-The chart below shows the share of the world population that is literate over the last 2 centuries.
+This chart shows the share of the world population that is literate over the last two centuries.
 In the past only a tiny elite was able to read and write.
 Today’s education – including in today’s richest countries – is again a very recent achievement.
 It was in the last two centuries that literacy became the norm for the entire population.

-If you think science, technology, political freedom are important to solve the world’s problems and you think that it helps to read and write to do this then look at the figures in absolute numbers.
+If you think science, technology, political freedom are important to solve the world’s large problems and you think that it helps to read and write to solve problems then look at the figures in absolute numbers.
 Today there are 5.4 billion people older than 15 years of which, as the chart shows, 85% are literate – these are 4.6 billion people.
 In 1800 there were fewer than 100 million people with the same skill.

 One reason why we do not see progress is that we are unaware of how bad the past was.

-In 1800 the health conditions of our ancestors were such that around 43% of the world’s newborns died before their 5th birthday.
-The historical estimates suggest that the entire world lived in poor conditions; there was relatively little variation between different regions, in all countries of the world more than every third child died before it was 5 years old.
+In pre-modern times around half of all children died (see here).
+The chart here shows that in 1800 the health conditions were such that around 43% of the world’s newborns died before their 5th birthday.
+The historical estimates suggest that the entire world lived in poor conditions; so that there was relatively little variation between different regions, in all countries of the world more than every third child died before it was 5 years old.

 It would be wrong to believe that modern medicine was the only reason for improved health.
-Initially rising prosperity and the changing nature of social life mattered more than medicine.
+Initially, rising prosperity, public health interventions, and the changing nature of social life mattered more than medicine.
 It was improvements in housing and sanitation that improved our chances in the age old war against infectious disease.
 Healthier diet – made possible through higher productivity in the agricultural sector and overseas trade – made us more resilient against disease.
-Surprisingly improving nutrition and health also made us smarter and taller.
+Improving nutrition and health also made us taller.

 But surely science and medicine mattered as well.
 A more educated population achieved a series of scientific breakthroughs that made it possible to reduce mortality and disease further.
 Particularly important was the discovery of the germ theory of disease in the second half of the 19th century.
 In retrospect it is hard to understand why a new theory can possibly be so important.
 But at a time when doctors did not wash their hands when switching from post-mortem to midwifery the theory finally convinced our ancestors that hygiene and public sanitation are crucial for health.

-The germ theory of disease laid the foundation for the development of antibiotics and vaccines, and it helped the world to see why public health is so very important.
+The germ theory of disease laid the foundation for the development of antibiotics and vaccines, and it allowed humanity to finally gain some ground in the age-old battle against the microbes.
 Public health mattered hugely: Everybody benefits from everybody else being vaccinated, and everybody benefits from everybody else obeying the rules of hygiene.

-Again I want to give a time perspective to get an idea of how political freedom has changed over the last 200 years.
+Again I want to give a long-term perspective to get an idea of how political freedom has changed over these last 200 years.

-The chart shows the share of people living under different types of political regimes over the last 2 centuries.
+The chart shows the share of people living under different types of political regimes during this period.
 Throughout the 19th century more than a third of the population lived in colonial regimes and almost everyone else lived in autocratically ruled countries.
 The first expansion of political freedom from the late 19th century onward was crushed by the rise of authoritarian regimes that in many countries took their place in the time leading up to the Second World War.